-The principal assessment framework within the Funding Liquidity Risk Management Policy is the liquidity stage assessment.
+The principal assessment framework within the CFP is the liquidity stage assessment.
 This is a formal assessment of the external environment affecting the Group and other companies within the MUSHD Group.

 The liquidity stage is determined by an evaluation of the availability of funding and is monitored through a combination of early warning indicators, the Group's internal stress testing and compliance with regulatory liquidity requirements.
 Elevation of the liquidity stage is specifically linked to activation of the CFP, which provides a range of mitigating actions to be taken.
 Such actions are taken following consideration of any relevant market, economic or client impact.
-In the event the liquidity stage is elevated, formal approval is required from the ALCO, which will in turn escalate and sanction actions as appropriate.
+Discretion as to whether the Liquidity Stage changes remains with the CFO and CEO (with consultation with the CRO).
+In the event the liquidity stage is elevated, formal notification to the ALCO is required, which will in turn escalate and sanction actions as appropriate.
 Monitoring of the liquidity stage is conducted at Group and MUSHD level on an on-going basis.
 Any elevation of liquidity stage risk at the MUSHD level is deemed to represent a worsening of conditions that would impact the Group too.
-The Funding Liquidity Risk Policy identifies general contingency actions to be taken by departments at each stage.
+The CFP identifies general contingency actions to be taken by departments at each stage.